ErrWare/TaskTree/README.md

 4. ? extends AbstractNode execution step:

 ____ 4.1.
 Whatever you make it.
 This is where actuation is supposed to go.

+#Note

+currently broken
+TODO: Revert AbstractNode to be abstract</br>
+TODO: make TemplateNode implementing the algorithm pattern (as AbstractNode does rn)